decidim/decidim/docs/view_hooks.md

 This raises two important issues:

 1. We are linking `decidim-core` with `decidim-assemblies` and `decidim-participatory_processes`.
 This is not perfect.
-1. The final app cannot extent this view to add more content in a simple way.
+1. The final app cannot extend this view to add more content in a simple way.
 The developers could overwrite the view, but this raises maintainability problems, as upgrades will be harder.

 ## Rendering view hooks